 |Study Period||Start date||Census date||WW date||End date|

-- Reflect critically on the work and obligations of lawyers, the operation of the legal system and the way in which law is practised.
+- Reflect critically on the work and obligations of lawyers and other legal professionals, the operation of the legal system and the way in which law is practised

 |Timetable||View the lecture timetable | View the full unit timetable|

 Required readings will be listed in the unit outline prior to the start of classes.